-From exploring the beautiful beaches along Cape Cod and scenic fall foliage drives in Central Massachusetts to discovering the rich history of Boston and its booming food and art scene, no matter the season this East Coast gem will leave you wanting to come back for more.
+From exploring the beautiful beaches along Cape Cod and scenic fall foliage drives in Central Massachusetts to discovering the richness of Boston and its booming food and art scene, no matter the season this East Coast gem will leave you wanting to come back for more.

 For anyone in search of the quintessential beach getaway, Cape Cod is the place to go.
 There are many towns to visit in Cape Cod, each one having its own distinct vibe.
 Located on Nantucket Sound, Hyannis has earned a reputation as the “heart” of Cape Cod.
 Located in the middle of the Cape, this spot is ideal for day trips to Provincetown (an hour’s drive away) and the islands of Martha’s Vineyard and Nantucket, which can be accessed by ferry from Hyannis Harbor.